 Some of the other complications that may result from preterm birth are:

 Many of the problems that premature babies suffer from are long-term.
-The severity of a preterm baby’s complications is usually related to how early he or she was born.
+The severity of a preterm baby’s complications is usually related to how early they were born.

 The practice of medicine has advanced significantly in the last several decades.
-That means that many babies who are born prematurely are surviving even though they were very small and vulnerable.
+That means that many babies born prematurely survive even though they were very small and vulnerable.
 That said, the prevention of preterm labor and delivery is the best way to ensure healthy babies.

-When doctors fail to do any of the above, and mother or baby suffer birth injuries as a result, it may be considered medical negligence.
+When doctors fail to do any of the above, and the mother or baby suffers birth injuries as a result, it may be considered medical negligence.

 When a medical professional fails to diagnose conditions or infections in a mother that result in preterm labor or delivery, the baby can suffer injuries.
-When doctors, nurses, or other medical professionals make mistakes that harm babies, they can be found to be responsible for the injuries and held accountable.
+When doctors, nurses, or other medical professionals make mistakes that harm babies, they can be held accountable for the injuries.

 Our birth injury attorneys have an unmatched track record of winning even the most complex lawsuits.
-In fact, over the last three years alone, Ross Feller Casey has recovered over $600 million, including many cases involving birth injuries.
+In fact, over the last five years alone, Ross Feller Casey has recovered over $1 billion, including many cases involving birth injuries.
 Let us help you explore your legal options related to your child’s birth injuries.
-Contact our office to schedule an appointment to review your case for free.
+Contact our office in Philadelphia to schedule an appointment to review your case for free.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.